 Pipelines transport a number of refined and unrefined products including natural gas, sour natural gas, liquid hydrocarbons (such as crude oil and high vapour pressure hydrocarbons), water and other miscellaneous gases.
-78 per cent of the pipelines regulated by the Commission transport natural gas, while approximately 11 per cent carry liquid hydrocarbons.
+Over 78 per cent of the total pipelines regulated by the Commission transport natural gas, while approximately 11 per cent carry liquid hydrocarbons.
 The remainder carry water or other gases or liquids.
 Pipeline definitions and product classifications are available on page 14.

-As shown in Table 1, the total length of pipelines in the province in 2019 was 50,047 km.
-This is a net addition of approximately 2,981 km of total registered pipelines (starting operation or reactivated) over the previous year.
-Deactivated pipelines increased by 859 km while abandoned pipelines increased by 582 km.
-Operating pipelines in 2019 increased by 1,540 km.
+As shown in Table 1, the total length of pipelines in the province in 2020 was 50,813 km.
+This is a net addition of approximately 767 km of total registered pipelines over the previous year.
+Deactivated pipelines increased by 302 km while abandoned pipelines increased by 1,214 km.
+Operating pipelines in 2020 decreased by 748 km.
+Commodity pricing and aging pipelines are contributing factors to an increase in deactivations and abandonment in the last couple of years.